 - Your weight and BMI will be taken.
 You will be expected to not gain significant weight from this point up through your surgery.

-Don't be afraid to ask your bariatric surgeon ( Dr. Kerlakian or Dr. Tymitz) questions during this appointment.
+Don't be afraid to ask your bariatric surgeon ( Dr. Kerlakian, Dr. Tymitz or Dr. Meister) questions during this appointment.
 Receiving answers to the following questions may help you decide if weight loss surgery is right for you:

 - What types of weight loss surgery procedures have you performed?